bridgetownrb/bridgetown/bridgetown-website/src/_docs/first-steps-for-newbies.md

 top_section: Setup
 description: If Bridgetown is your first web framework
 category: first-steps
+next_page_order: 50
 ---

-You have just installed Bridgetown by following the [Getting Started](https://www.bridgetownrb.com/docs) guide.
+You have just installed Bridgetown by following the [Getting Started](/docs) guide.
 Great!
 Now what?

 If you are not familiar with other web frameworks, your brand new site may seem confusing.
-Head to our [explanation](/docs/initial_files) to discover what all these files and folders are about!
+Head to our [explanation](/docs/structure) to discover what all these files and folders are about!

 ## First posts and pages